January 30, 2023 by Lazer Brody

 The second one is the fatalistic one.
 He knows that the flash flood comes from the Almighty.
 Yet, his brain and his heart are not synchronized.
 In other words, he has emuna in his brain, for he knows that Hashem and Torah are true, but he doesn’t believe with his heart.
 His head drops and he starts crying.
 “I’m going to miss my meeting.
 I would have made a deal that would have insured a whole year’s income.
 Now, who knows how I’ll make a living,” and he bawls like a baby.
 He’s immobilized with no hope, because the Creator has ruined his plans and he doesn’t understand why.
 What’s worse, he’s miserable and even resentful because he thinks that the Almighty is unfairly tormenting him.

 The third one is the pragmatist who applies his emuna to every situation in life, from prayer and meditation to mowing the lawn or crossing the street.
 He lives his life with emuna and common sense.
 He won’t roller skate in the middle of I95 and then roll his eyes in fantasyland thinking that he won’t be run over by an 18-wheeler.
 The individual with the practical emuna says to himself, “OK, Hashem has put a flashflood on my route so the option of continuing on this road no longer exists.
-Hashem wants me to pick another route.
+Hashem wants me to pick another route, because He alone is directing my life in precision Divine direction.
+Hashem knows what’s best for me.”
 So, opens his car’s GPS and hits the option for recalculating the route.
 Lo and behold, the GPS shows him two different alternatives that he never even knew about.

 The first option was a very scenic route but the second was a wider road that made driving easier.
 Sure, both alternate routes would take a little longer to reach the destination, but that’s no big deal, for he simply makes a phone call and informs the other party of the flash flood that forced him to make a detour and his expected arrival time.
 He arrives at the meeting and everything turns out fine.
 And, even if the GPS doesn’t give him an alternative route, he utilizes the Zoom app to his phone and ends up having a virtual meeting with this colleague.
 In other words, he works within the limitations that the Creator sends him and he flows with Hashem’s strategy for running the world.